-Aakash previously worked as a support scientist in the Hydrological Sciences Lab at NASA Goddard Space Flight Center, where he constructed satellite-based models of flood and landslide hazards.
+Aakash is currently the CTO of Working Trees, and previously worked as a support scientist in the Hydrological Sciences Lab at NASA Goddard Space Flight Center, where he constructed satellite-based models of flood and landslide hazards.
 He was recently awarded a National Geographic Explorer Fellowship to integrate drone imagery into satellite-based flood monitoring systems.
 He has also developed remote sensing analyses and software at Ceres Imaging, a successful precision agriculture start up based in Silicon Valley, and interned as a GIS analyst at the World Wildlife Fund for Nature in Washington, DC.

 PhD in Geophysics, 2022